SystangoTechnologies/RoRPlus/README.md

 This boilerplate consist following things configured in it
 --------------------
-  - Latter Opener: All your emails in development environment will get displayed in your browser instead of actually delivered to the email.
+  - Letter Opener: All your emails in development environment will get displayed in your browser instead of actually delivered to the email.
 This way you can check that all emails are getting sent properly.
   - HAML for html templates integration
   - Devise for users authentication
   - API environment setup with Grape and Swagger to create APIs
   - JWT authentication for APIs
   - Swagger for listing Api Doc and provides UI to call apis from there itself
   - GlobalConstants configuration
+  - Bootstrap v4